Ridge and Lasso in R: How Penalised Regression Shrinks Coefficients and Selects Variables

 • Linear Regression is the OLS baseline that Ridge and Lasso improve on.
 Understanding the unpenalised fit makes the shrinkage story concrete.

 • Multicollinearity in R covers the problem Ridge was invented to solve.
-Read it if your regression coefficients flip signs or have large standard errors.
+Read it if your regression coefficients flip signs or have inflated standard errors.

 • Variable Selection and Importance With R surveys alternatives to Lasso for picking predictors, including stepwise methods and random-forest importance.